sroscoe2/CSCE156-Lab03/readme.md

 This is a lab used in Computer Science II (CSCE 156, CSCE 156H) in the [Department of Computer Science & Engineering](https://cse.unl.edu) at the [University of Nebraska-Lincoln](https://unl.edu).

-Chris Bourke wrote this lab, revamped by Sarah Roscoe for Summer 2021.
+Chris Bourke wrote this lab, revamped by Sarah Roscoe for Summer 2021 and 2022.

 ## Overview